shengyang93/shengyang93.github.io/content/publication/2018-lidar-mapping/index.md

 ---
-title: 'A robust pose graph approach for city scale LiDAR mapping'
+title: 'A Robust Pose Graph Approach for City Scale LiDAR Mapping'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here